rubinda/up2Go_notes/docs/release-management/releasing-a-patch.md

 ### Deprecate the previous patch

-In the packaging org under Setup > Package Manager > {2Team | CPRM} > Versions you should click on "Deprecate" for the previously released patch version.
+In the packaging org under Setup \> Package Manager \> (2Team | CPRM) \> Versions you should click on "Deprecate" for the previously released patch version.

 ### Github release

-On the github repository (2Team or CPRM) create a new release from the patch branch (_2Team or cprm_ > Releases > Draft a new release).
+On the github repository (2Team or CPRM) create a new release from the patch branch (_2Team or cprm_ \> Releases \> Draft a new release).
 You should set the following details:

 ```
         Tag: v.{Major.Minor.Patch}